The Board of Directors (the “Board”) of NIKE, Inc. (the “Company”) has adopted the

 It is the policy of the Board that the Board be comprised

-of a majority who qualify as independent directors under the listing standards of the
+of a majority who qualify as independent directors under the

-New York Stock Exchange ("NYSE").
-Independence is determined by the Corporate
+listing standards of the New York Stock Exchange (“NYSE”).
+Independence is determined by

-of business judgment, which review the relationships that each director has with the
+direct and indirect relationships that each director has with the Company.
+The Board may

-determining director independence.
-Additional independence standards also apply to
+independence standards also apply

-certain committee members:
+to certain committee members:

 - A member of the Audit & Finance Committee may not, other than